FlareXes/iThACK-PassMag-Archive/README.md

-# Note For Kalle:
+# Note For Testers:
-- I Hardcorded My Default Credentials For Cloud Backup So You Can Test That
+- I Hardcorded My Default Testing Credentials.
+So You Can Test That

 - Option 10 Allow To Copy Password On Clipboard If Present In Database When You Visit A Website.
 You Can Only Run This 10 Min In One Go